Service mode in Azure SignalR Service

 Classic mode is mainly for backward compatibility for applications created before the Default and Serverless modes were introduced.
 Don't use Classic mode except as a last resort.
 Use Default or Serverless for new applications, based on your scenario.
 You should consider redesigning existing applications to eliminate the need for Classic mode.

 Classic is a mixed mode of Default and Serverless modes.
 In Classic mode, connection type is decided by whether there's a hub server connected when the client connection is established.
-If there's a hub server, the client connection will be routed to a hub server.
-If a hub server isn't available, the client connection will be made in a limited serverless mode where client-to-server messages can't be delivered to a hub server.
+If there's a hub server, the client connection is routed to a hub server.
+If a hub server isn't available, the client connection is made in a limited serverless mode where client-to-server messages can't be delivered to a hub server.
 Classic mode serverless connections don't support some features such as upstream endpoints.

-If all your hub servers are offline for any reason, connections will be made in Serverless mode.
+If all your hub servers are offline for any reason, connections are made in Serverless mode.
 It's your responsibility to ensure that at least one hub server is always available.

 Choose the right service mode